 Chart 4: Electricity Consumption and % Renewables Output

-Chart 5 shows output from different sources in 2015.
-Onshore wind generated almost two thirds of all renewable electricity output in Scotland.
+Chart 5 shows output from different sources in 2016.
+Wind generated two thirds of all renewable electricity output in Scotland.

-Chart 6 shows that the proportion of the country’s power generation from renewables has also grown significantly in recent years – up from 20 percent in 2009 to 43 per cent in 2015.
-The 2015 figures show that renewables was once again the single largest contributor to electricity generation in Scotland.
+Chart 6 shows that the proportion of the country’s power generation from renewables has also grown significantly in recent years.
+The 2016 figures show that renewables was once again the single largest contributor to electricity generation in Scotland.